The backdrop for ONDRI studies design

 There is ongoing opportunity to participate in ONDRI studies

-ONDRI investigators are working on new research protocols that incorporate remote patient monitoring technology, ONDRI’s cross-disease & cross-platform design principles, and links to broad health system data.
-Exciting research innovations to come!
+ONDRI investigators are working on new research protocols that incorporate ONDRI’s cross-disease & cross-platform design principles and more.